Puki4556/Vaccinator/VaccOnOff/README.md

 ## The purpose
 This script is supposed to detect malware that attempts to hide from forensic tools.
-This kind of malwares ends/suspends their process when they detect a forensics process running
+This kind of malwares ends/suspends their process when they detect a forensics-related process running
-There are another things except detectingprocesses, but.... next version (-; .
+This kind of malwares detect another things like registry keys, I will cover it in the next version.
 A list of processes name process names is available at: https://github.com/DuckInCyber/Vaccinator

 Change the name of the exe to the names on the list (or use your own names).